The best banks in the Netherlands for internationals in 2024

 Do I need to transfer money abroad from the Netherlands?

-As an expat in the Netherlands, it’s pretty likely that you’ll want to transfer money abroad at some point.
-You might also need to be able to receive it.
+As an expat in the Netherlands, you’re likely to want to transfer money abroad at some point and also need to be able to receive it.

 closeup-photo-of-person-using-credit-card-from-bank-in-the-netherlands-to-buy-something-online